-This college-level course is structured as a two-semester course divided into two major categories: differential calculus and integral calculus.
+This college-level course is divided into two major categories: differential calculus and integral calculus.
 It emphasizes the study of the derivative and integral and their applications.
 The course also includes a study of the following topics: rate of change of a function, derivatives of algebraic and transcendental functions, methods of integration, areas and volumes.
-It is recommended that students in this course take the AP Exam when it is offered in May.
+It is recommended that students in this course take the AP Exam whenit is offered in May.

-Prerequisite: C or better in Trigonometry/Pre-calculus
+Prerequisite: C or better in Trigonometry/PreCalculus